IT resources for graduate students

 In the residences, contact a Student Technology Consultant

-In the Frist Campus Center, walk into the OIT Solution Center and Tech Clinic
+In the Frist Campus Center, walk into the OIT Tech Clinic

 Self-help articles are online at the Princeton Service Portal